 Tentative Course Schedule:

 This schedule represents my current plans and objectives.
-The time spent on any particular topic may vary slightly from what is outlined below.
+The time spent on any particular topic may vary from what is outlined below if we need to speed .
 Such changes, communicated clearly, are not unusual and should be expected.